calebowski/acedisparity/aceideas.md

 - disparity accuracy decreases as fossil sampling increases -> due to higher amount of nodes being estimated -> increases uncertainty.
 Wildly overestimates disparity, as uncertainty increases at these deeper nodes.

 Not necessarily keeps uncertainty, but shows that when no state has likelihood above threshold, there is a lot of nodes that are left as 0/1, which makes differences between nodes more pronounced -> higher disparity.

+Treats - do by max taxa.
+EXTINCTION hits at certain number of taxa

+icons on poster.

+old disparity figure for poster

+Colours need to match
+Use icons e.g. fossil sampling icon on x axis

+For threshold method plot, show one scenario at 0.51, one at 0.9

+For ace plot, do it with real animals -> wings and hands?